EIT-NLP/BLEUless_DocMT/README.md

 ### Key Contributions

-- **LLM-as-a-Judge Paradigm**: We use tailored prompts for GPT-4 to assess document-level translation, capturing aspects of fluency, coherence, and accuracy that traditional metrics overlook.
+- **LLM-as-a-Judge Paradigm**: We design tailored prompts for GPT-4 to assess document-level translation, capturing aspects of fluency, coherence, and accuracy that traditional metrics overlook.
 - **Entire Document Translation V.S.
 Sentence-merged Translation**: Our experiments show that translating entire documents in one pass yields more coherent and accurate results than independent sentences translations and then merged, even without fine-tuning for docMT.
 - **Evaluation Insights**: We recommend against using BLEU scores for docMT, as they fail to capture discourse-level coherence and can often produce misleading results, particularly in document-level evaluations.